IntersectAustralia/excel-fu/module-2/index.markdown

 ![PivotTable view](18.png)

-As you can see, Westerly winds dominated during the period of data coverage for Sydney.
+As you can see, Westerly winds dominated during this period for Sydney.

 Try playing with the PivotTable to see what other insights into the data you can get.

 Also, consider renaming the worksheet.
 By default it will be called "Sheet1" or similar.
-"Weather Summary" would be much more meaningful six months down the track!
+"Weather Summary" would be much more meaningful when you review it six months down the track!

 # Exercise 6